OpenMDAO/OpenMDAO-Framework/docs/basics/variables.rst

 The *path* must be a descendant of the parent component's path.
 The *binary* flag can be used to mark a file as binary.
-This can be important when transferring file between Windows and OS X or Linux.
+This can be important when transferring files between Windows and OS X or Linux.
 The default value is False, signifying a text file which needs newline translation between different systems.
 If newline translation is applied to a binary file it will corrupt the data.